nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 ### Synchronization of Templator Connector

 After the Requestor Connector has sent the Relationship Request, the Templator Connector must first [synchronize the updates of the Backbone]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}) by executing `POST /api/v2/Account/Sync` in order to receive it.
-The response after synchronization contains the Relationship previously created by the Requestor Connector.
+The response after synchronization contains the data object of type Relationship previously created by the Requestor Connector.
 In particular, the ID of the Relationship and the ID of the associated RelationshipChange can be read from it.

 ### Accept Relationship Request